Skip to main content

 Dear Love;

-I bought her a navy blue dress.
-Beautiful, celestial, like the color of your eyes.
-She is an interesting person when it comes to buying things, and as you have probably noticed our daughter has become more like me: when she sees something she likes, she makes up her mind and nothing else can change her choice.
-I recall your style when making purchases was more malleable, but reactive and unambiguous, like Sodium metal.
+I bought her a navy-blue dress.
+Beautiful, celestial — the color of your eyes.
+She is an interesting person when it comes to choosing things, and as you have probably noticed, our daughter has become more like me: when she sees something she likes, she makes up her mind, and nothing can change her choice.
+I recall your style when making purchases was more malleable, but reactive and unambiguous, like sodium metal.

-We bought her dress in New Westminster, on a beautiful sunny Saturday afternoon this past April.
-When we arrived at the store I told Raquel to select the dress she liked, not to look at the price.
-My intention was to set her imagination free and negotiate later.
-The first dress she tried looked beautiful on her - "Dad, this is the dress, I love it!" - said she.
 The dress did not need any significant alteration.
 She looked for and tried other dresses under the suggestion of the store attendant, who was surprised that in only a few minutes Raquel had made up her mind on such a significant item.
 We even visited other stores on Columbia Street, but it was all in vain.

-I supported them all I could, traveling extra miles, as you well know, to help them succeed in their endeavors.
+I supported them all I could, traveling extra miles — as you well know — to help them succeed in their endeavors.

 The day continued to have beautiful colors.
-In the early afternoon, we went to John Tedder's house for a Gender Reveal party; Kevin and Sidney are going to be parents!
+In the early afternoon, we went to John Tedder’s house for a gender reveal party — Kevin and Sidney are going to be parents.

-After the big reunion, I took the girls, and your mom, to one of your favorite places; Fort Langley.
-At the town, we enjoyed refreshments and visited different stores and before we ended the visit your mom bought the girls treats from the candy store.
-Grandma offered to get me something but I heard your voice in my ear "You do not need that!", so I politely declined.
+After the big reunion, I took the girls and your mom to one of your favorite places: Fort Langley.
+At the town, we enjoyed refreshments and visited different stores, and before we ended the visit, your mom bought the girls treats from the candy store.
+Grandma offered to get me something, but I heard your voice in my ear — “You do not need that!” — so I politely declined.

-I will go to sleep now, I am tired and it is well past midnight.
+I will go to sleep now.
+I am tired, and it is well past midnight.

 Missing you with every cell,